 How to Fix Google Chrome Error 0xc00000a5

-Error 0xc00000a5 messages can appear on Google Chrome while installation the software or while the browser launched.
+Error 0xc00000a5 messages can appear on Google Chrome during the installation of the software or while the browser is being launched.
 When this happens, the browser is unable to open any pages.
-These are the following symptoms of error 0xc00000a5:
+The following are the symptoms of error 0xc00000a5:

 • Your PC becomes sluggish and responds slowly to keyboard or mouse input.